AdobeDocs/experience-platform.en/help/xdm/ui/resources/classes.md

 ![The [!UICONTROL Create class] dialog with [!UICONTROL Create] highlighted.](../../images/ui/resources/classes/create-class-dialog.png)

-The class you have created is available and listed in the Classes view.
+The class you have created is available and listed in the [!UICONTROL Classes] view.

 ![The [!UICONTROL Classes] tab of the [!UICONTROL Schemas] workspace with the recently created class highlighted.](../../images/ui/resources/classes/new-class-listing.png)